 Con: Quality Control

-Growing your own plants can give you direct control over what you’re inhaling or consuming.
+Growing your own plants can give you direct control over what you’re inhaling and/or consuming.
 You’ll know every mineral, nutrient, and pesticide that is or isn’t in your medicine.
 That being said, quality control can be tough for a new grower when it comes to ensuring the cannabis you’re growing is medical grade.
 Just because cannabis is lovingly called “weed” doesn’t mean it grows like one.
 Cannabis is a finicky plant that requires stringent guidelines to ensure a high-quality bud.
 Chances are you’re used to a certain potency.
-After much trial and error with different strains, THC levels and CBD levels, you’ve found the ideal cannabis treatment for you.
+After much trial and error with different strains, THC levels, and CBD levels, you’ll find the ideal cannabis treatment for you.

 The exact strain and potency you’re used to is grown by a commercial manufacturer with expertise, high-quality equipment, and a high degree of quality control.
 On the other hand, the cannabis you grow at home may not be as potent or as good at treating your symptoms as the commercial cannabis you’re used to.
 This can make it a struggle to effectively find symptom relief.